Gender-based Violence

 • promoting equality of opportunity across the curriculum;

-• tackling any gender bias-based language, assumptions;
+• tackling any gender bias-based language and/or assumptions;

-• addressing gender-based bullying or harassment swiftly.
+• addressing gender-based bullying and harassment swiftly.

 Know the signs and know what to do – use the checklists above, your safeguarding procedures and be confident in raising gender-based violence as a possibility.
 Remember, although the highest proportion of GBV is against women and girls, boys and men also suffer.

-Take action – and keep taking action until you know children and young people are safe
+Take action – and keep taking action until you know children and young people are safe.

 DSL Training Materials